DPapam/Scientific-Library-Database/README.md

 Application for Storage and Retrieval of Articles and Scientific Journals

-The above repository is a semester project by students Michael Barmpas and Dimitris Papamichail, for the Database Systems course of the Department of Electrical and Computer Engineering and Informatics at the University of Patras.

 The topic of the project was to create a database that would provide access to scientific journals and articles to users who register with it.

 Installation Instructions: